 (From The Foods & Wines of Spain, by Penelope Casas, Knopf, 1982)

-Quince (membrillo) is a favorite in Spanish cuisine.
+Little known in the US, quince (membrillo) is favorite fruit in Spanish cuisine.
 Try this easy to make marmalade on bread, with a soft cheese on crackers, or on puffy pastry for Banda de Almendra.

 2 quince (about 1-1/2 pounds) peeled, cored, and cut in 1/2-inch rings